AntonovAlexander/activecore/README.md

 ActiveCore is a framework that demonstrates original hardware designing concept based on **"Micro-Language IP"/"Microarchitecture-Level IP" (MLIP) cores**.

 MLIP core is a hardware generator that provides custom synthesizable execution kernel constructed in accordance to certain microarchitectural template.
-Each MLIP core offers specification of designs within custom computational model inferred from computational process organization inside hardware microarchitecture.
-This model typically includes:
+Each MLIP core offers hardware description within custom computational model inferred from computational process organization inside hardware microarchitecture, applies microarchitecture-aware optimizations, and generates design specifications in standard RTL/HLS form.

+MLIP core's computational model typically includes:
 * special data types exhibiting behaviour of "microarchitectural" execution units;
 * pre-defined data structures and API for useful scheduling, communication and synchronization "services" of the microarchitecture;
 * event model and handler procedures selectively exposed for behavioral-style programming of custom application functions and mechanisms.

-Generation of designs can be (optionally) accompanied by microarchitecture-aware optimizations.

 MLIP core approach serves as intermediate solution for codification of custom microarchitectures between fixed-function IP cores and general-purpose HW design tools: